blkFinch/blkfinch.github.io/_notes/Public/Limitation leads to freedom.md

 Yoga means "Yoke" or to bind-- refering to *binding the mind* so that we can get liberation from mundane life.

-In describing [[The Magic Circle]], Crowley notes that it represents *Limitation* and *affirms the Magicians commitment to the great work*.
+In describing [[The Magic Circle]], [[Aleister Crowley]] notes that it represents *Limitation* and *affirms the Magicians commitment to the great work*.
 This limitation and oath making of the magician are indeed acts that grant him his freedom.

 ***By giving up full independence we gain even greater liberty than we could achieve alone***